London's best hot chocolates

 Forget mulled wine or spiced cider, the perfect – and wonderfully indulgent – drink for winter is a steaming mug of hot chocolate

 Dark, creamy, topped with marshmallows; whatever your preference, we've tasted our way around the capital’s finest chocolatiers.
-Do you agree with the choices?
-Use the comments box below or tweet your suggestions.

 Just like Gerard Coleman’s chocolates, this store-cum-café is all wit and elegance.
 Tabletops are moulded like a 70 per cent bar, stools like cylindrical marshmallows.
 At just £3, the sip-in option is outstanding value, comprising a large designer mug of hot chocolate plus two pretty chocolates from the stellar range.
 Artisan du Chocolat’s haute cuisine vibe is aided and abetted by a refreshing sorbet of cocoa pulp juice (with notes of lychee and apple) and choc-themed cocktails.